-\emph{Deep Incremental Hashing Network \cite{wu2019deep}}.
+\emph{Deep Incremental Hashing Network} (DIHN) \cite{wu2019deep}.
 DIHN tries to learn hash codes in an incremental manner.
-Similar to ADSH \cite{jiang2018asymmetric}, the dataset was divided into two parts: original and incremental databases respectively.
-When a new image comes from an incremental database, its hash code is learned to depend on the hash codes of the original database.
+Similar to ADSH \cite{jiang2018asymmetric}, the dataset {is} divided into two parts, {i.e.,} original and incremental databases respectively.
+When a new image comes from an incremental database, its hash code is learned while keeping the hash codes of the original database unchanged.
 The optimization process still uses the strategy of alternately updating parameters.

-\emph{Deep Ordinal Hashing \cite{jin2018deep}}.
-DOH learns ordinal hash codes by taking advantage of both local and global features.
-Specifically, two subnetworks learn the local spatial information from Fully Convolutional Network with spatial attention module and the global semantic information from the Convolutional Neural Network, respectively.
-Afterward, the two outputs are combined by dot product to produce $R$ ordinal outputs $\bm{h_i}$.
-For each segment $\bm{h_i}$, the corresponding hash code can be obtained by
+\emph{Deep Ordinal Hashing} (DOH) \cite{jin2018deep}.
+DOH generates ordinal hash codes by taking advantage of both local and global features.
+Specifically, two subnetworks learn the local semantics using a spatial attention module-enhanced fully convolutional network and the global semantics using a convolutional neural network, respectively.
+Afterward, the two outputs are combined to produce $R$ ordinal outputs $\{\bm{h_i}^r\}_{r=1}^R$.
+For each segment $\bm{h_i}^r$, the corresponding hash code can be obtained as follows:

-And the full hash code can be obtained by concatenating all $b_i^r$s.
-DOH adopts an end-to-end ranking-to-hashing framework, which avoiding using undifferentiable sign functions.
-What's more, it uses a relatively complex network that is enabled to handle large datasets with high performance.
+The full hash code can be obtained by concatenating {$\{\bm{b}_i^r\}_{r=1}^R$}.
+DOH adopts an end-to-end ranking-to-hashing framework, which {avoids} using the undifferentiable sign function. {Furthermore}, it uses a relatively complex network that is {able} to handle large datasets with higher performance.

-\subsection{Likelihood loss minimization}
+\subsubsection{Likelihood loss minimization}

-\emph{Deep Pairwise Supervised Hashing \cite{li2016feature}} DPSH uses CNN-F\cite{chatfield2014return} as the basic network framework and the standard form of likelihood loss based on similarity information.
-Besides similarity information, quantization loss is also added to the loss function, i.e.
+\emph{Deep Pairwise Supervised Hashing} (DPSH) \cite{li2016feature}.
+DPSH adopts CNN-F \cite{chatfield2014return} as the {backbone of the hashing network} and the standard form of likelihood loss based on similarity information.
+Besides similarity information, quantization loss is also introduced to the final loss function, i.e.,

-where $s_{ij}^h=\frac{1}{2}\bm{h}_{i}^T\bm{h}_{j}$ and $\bm{h}_{i}$ is the direct output of the network.
-Although triplet loss was popular at that time, DPSH adopted the pairwise form simultaneously learned deep features and hash codes, which improved both accuracy and efficiency.
-This likelihood function-based loss function can easily introduce different Bayesian priors, making it very flexible in application and achieving better performance than the other two kinds of loss.
+where $s_{ij}^h=\frac{1}{2}\bm{h}_{i}^T\bm{h}_{j}$ and $\bm{h}_{i}$ is the output of the {hashing} network.
+Although triplet loss was popular at that time, DPSH {adopts the pairwise form to simultaneously learn deep features} and hash codes, which improves both accuracy and efficiency.
+This likelihood loss function can easily introduce different Bayesian priors, making it flexible in {applications and achieving better performance than different loss functions. }